 - Food & Beverages

 - Metal Fabrication

 - Pharma & Biotech

 - Pulp & Paper

-From July 2014 onwards, all manufacturers will have to be certified to EN 1090 by an accredited body – also known as a notified body – and only structural steel and aluminium components with the corresponding CE marking may be sold in or supplied into Europe.
+Since July 2014 all manufacturers must be certified to EN 1090 by an accredited body – also known as a notified body – and only structural steel and aluminium components with the corresponding CE marking may be sold in or supplied into Europe.

 So which requirements apply to you?